Haengsin station

 Haengsin station is a station on the Gyeongui–Jungang Line.
 The KTX Goyang Train Depot is located behind this station, and some KTX trains serve passengers at this station.
+In 2021, Haengsin station was renovated to make the transfer between the Gyeongui–Jungang Line and the KTX more convenient.

 Station layout

 Haengsin station has 4 platforms for Gyeongui–Jungang Line and one 2 island platform serving KTX.